 Michael: Most likely an East Coast thing at first and then eventually see where it goes…

 BS: What would your dream tour be, What bands would you chose to be on the bill and why?

 Michael: Hmm…Zeppelin, Queen, Maiden, The Cult and then us.
-J But as far as bands out there now…The Strokes, Buck Cherry,
+J But as far as bands out there now…The Strokes, Buckcherry,

 Clutch, Maylene and the Sons of Disaster and then us.
 That would be fun.

 BS: Any final words for the fans?
 Or want to add something that maybe wasn't covered in the interview?

 Michael: You’re always really thorough Maureen.
-I guess I’m just psyched for people to what The Never Enders is.
+I guess I’m just psyched for people to hear the new record.
+We’ve gone in a bit of a

+different direction while still holding true to what The Never Enders is.
 It’s gonna be a good time.
 See ya